 Are you studying in one of the best Caribbean medical schools and thinking to pursue a career in cardiology?
 Sounds great!

 Working in a challenging and dynamic field of cardiology can be rewarding and fascinating for medical school graduates.
 It provides you with the opportunity to make a real difference in people’s lives.
 But what does it take to become a cardiologist?
-What are the educational requirements, responsibilities, monetary benefits, and career prospects pertaining to this field?
+What are the educational requirements, responsibilities, monetary benefits, and career prospects about this field?

 Let’s dig into details.

-Becoming a cardiologist is a long process that entails a lot of effort, motivation and hard work.
+Becoming a cardiologist is a long process that entails a lot of effort, motivation, and hard work.
 Students have to incur years of laborious study and examinations to become a cardiologist and even longer to become a consultant or cardiac surgeon.
 After completing high school and four years of undergraduate studies, you need to complete a four-year MD program, three-year of residency training in internal medicine and at least three to four years of fellowship in cardiology.

 Gain Some Hospital Shadowing Experience